Hijack the Seas: Tsunami

 And threw myself at her, taking her down more from the surprise of my assault than anything else.
 We hit dirt and water both, with me fighting like a wildcat with the last of my strength and her staring at me as if I’d gone mad.
 And maybe I had.

 The cumulative effect of the last few days—because boys and girls, that was all it had been, a COUPLE OF DAYS—would have done that to almost anyone.
-Especially since, in that period, I’d almost been killed a few dozen times, been forced to fight creatures I’d never even known existed outside the pages of some warped mythology book, and then had a whole damned planet crash down around my head.
+Especially since, in that period, I’d nearly been killed a few dozen times, been forced to fight creatures I’d never even known existed outside the pages of some warped mythology book, and then had a whole damned planet crash down around my head.
 And yet somehow, somehow, I was still alive, and she was not messing that up for me!

 I had my heir to find, my power to regain, and two worlds to save and Bodil was going to help me, all of them were going to help me, or a rogue god was going to be the least of their problems!